AqwamCreates/DataPredict/docs/API/Models/TabularDoubleExpectedStateActionRewardStateActionV2.md

 # [API Reference](../../API.md) - [Models](../Models.md) - TabularDoubleExpectedStateActionRewardStateActionV2 (Tabular Expected SARSA)

-DeepExpectedStateActionRewardStateAction is a state-action grid with reinforcement learning capabilities.
+TabularDoubleExpectedStateActionRewardStateActionV2 is a state-action grid with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Constructors